Easter Bunny throws punches in Orlando brawl caught on video

 Breaking News Emails

-A man in an Easter Bunny suit came to the defense of a woman and started throwing punches during a Sunday night brawl in Orlando, Florida captured on video.
+A man in an Easter Bunny suit came to the defense of a woman and started throwing punches during a brawl Sunday night in Orlando, Florida, that was captured on video.

 "I was at a loss for words," Manes told NBC News.
 "I guess that's how Sundays, fun days go around here in Orlando.
 I can't be too surprised."

-The altercation was quickly broken up by an Orlando police officer, who was on patrol in the downtown neighborhood, which is filled with bars and restaurants.
-It was unclear why the man and woman were fighting.
+The altercation was quickly broken up by an Orlando police officer on patrol in the downtown neighborhood, which is filled with bars and restaurants.
+It was unclear why the man and the woman were fighting.

 When the bunny was peeled off the man, he was apparently still hopped up on adrenaline as he bounced around throwing shadow punches, the video posted by Instagram user "workfth" showed.